navidoptus/powerstore_backup/README.md

-# PowerStore NAS Cloning and Automated Backup Script
+# PowerStore NAS Cloning and Automated Backup Script to Data Domain

-This repository contains a PowerShell script that automates the daily cloning and NDMP backup preparation for a PowerStore NAS server at a Disaster Recovery (DR) site.
-It ensures consistent backups by creating daily NAS clones, assigning static IPs, and setting up NDMP configurations for automated backups.
+This repository contains a PowerShell script that automates the daily cloning, NDMP backup preparation, and cleanup for a PowerStore NAS server at a Disaster Recovery (DR) site.
+The backup is performed to a Data Domain appliance, with an optional IP assignment based on network configuration.

 ---